Roode-e/Team33Project/README.md

 * use of firebase authentication and creation of a users collection in firestore
 * customized user experience after login/signup
 * tracking of a data point provided by the user
-* use of navbar in boostrap
+* use of navbar from boostrap
-* use of
+* use of cards from bootstrap

 ## Technologies